 University of San Francisco

 The university offers undergraduate, graduate, and professional students the knowledge and skills needed to succeed as persons and professionals, and the values and sensitivity necessary to be men and women for others.
-The university distinguishes itself as a diverse, socially responsible learning community of high quality scholarship and academic rigor sustained by a faith that does justice.
+It distinguishes itself as a diverse, socially responsible learning community of high quality scholarship and academic rigor sustained by a faith that does justice.
 It draws from the cultural, intellectual, and economic resources of the San Francisco Bay Area and strengthen the educational programs.
 Their style of education is deeply challenging and personal, where students and faculty work together to create an experiential academic environment.

 The University’s 55 acre campus sits a top a hill next to Golden Gate Park, overlooking downtown San Francisco and the Pacific Ocean.
 It’s campus serves as a platform for complex conversations and a meeting place for individuals and communities to showcase their distinct perspectives.

 To find out more about the information shown here – read about How we collect and display course information.
 IDP assumes no responsibility or liability for any errors or omissions in the content of this site.
 We always recommend that you speak to an IDP counsellor to get the latest and most accurate advice.